juliengo/StudyBuddy/README.md

 # Studybuddy

-This chatbot helps you stay in school!
+This chatbot helps students cope with the stress by identifying their feelings and suggesting therapeutic remedies to improve their mood.